JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Kotlin follows the Java naming conventions.
 In particular:

  * Names of packages are always lower case and do not use underscores (`org.example.myproject`).
-Using multi-word names is generally discouraged, but if you do need to use multiple words, simply concatenate them together.
+Using multi-word names is generally discouraged, but if you do need to use multiple words, you can either simply concatenate them together or use camel humps (`org.example.myProject`).
  * Names of classes start with an upper case letter and use camel humps (`class DeclarationProcessor`)
  * Names of functions and properties start with a lower case letter and use camel humps and no underscores (`fun processDeclarations()`, `val declarationCount`)